alkhimey/LatticeAnimals/Readme.md

 * __C__ - A class which represents the entity which counts and aggregates the results.
 * __D__ - The dimention at which the counter needs to operate.

+### Countings different classes of lattice animals

+TBD

+### Counting using a different counting method

+If you simply want to count the total perimeter of all lattice animal of size n, then it is enough to provide a custom implementation of class A (change only the `get_count()` method).
+But is you want to count the number of lattice animals for _each_ primiter, you will also have to use non-standard class C implementation.

+Look at `SimpleCounter` from `simple_counter.h` for an example.
+It is also advisable to derive from it and simply override the fucntions.
+More advanced example is the `HistogramCounter` which can be used exactly for the porpose that was described above.

+Notice that the `increment` method is called for every counted ojectI It must be as efficient as possible.

 ## The server